felixc/rexiv2/README.md

 Versioning & History
 --------------------

-rexiv2 is currently only available in an unstable development version.
+rexiv2 is currently available as a pre-1.0 development version.

 Version numbers follow the principles of [Semantic Versioning][semver].

-In particular, this means that once development reaches the 1.0.0 version, the API will be considered stable, and any changes will be made gradually and gracefully across multiple versions, with reasonable deprecation timelines.
-But, until then, don’t rely on the API working the same way from minor version to minor version.
+No further breaking API changes are planned, but they are possible as a result of feedback on the API as more users try it out.
+Such feedback is welcome, and having the API tried out in real applications is part of ensuring it’s ready for a 1.0 release.

 See the [`CHANGELOG`](CHANGELOG) file for a history of released versions.